Overview

 Recovery

-Recovery from emergencies and disasters may take a long time, depending upon the extent of the event and the robustness of the infrastructure prior to the event.
-For example, months after Puerto Rico was devastated by the 2017 hurricanes, the island was still without reliable power or telephone service.
-Many individuals with disabilities has lost their AT; others had new and unmet needs for AT devices and services as a result.
-While federally-declared disasters may provide some support for the replacement of AT, available funds may not cover the loss or it may take a long time.
-Reused AT may be a valuable resource to provide individuals with device loans to bridge the time between loss and replacement.
+Recovery from emergencies and disasters may take a long time, depending on the extent of the damage.
+For example, restoring damaged infrastructure and reliable power and phone services may take months or longer.
+Many individuals with disabilities may lose their AT; others may have new and unmet needs for AT devices and services because of injuries sustained during the event.
+While federally declared disasters may be eligible for financial assistance to replace damaged AT, available funds may only cover part of the loss, or it may take a long time to receive help.
+Equipment that is older but still in good working condition (Reused AT) can be a valuable resource to provide individuals with needed AT while waiting for a replacement.

 Mitigation

 The mitigation phase of emergency management refers to efforts related to reduce the (future) impact of emergencies.
 This may include additional steps in planning, training, and community preparation.
-For example, state AT programs may be develop Memoranda of Understanding with community partners and EM officials that outline the ways in which the state program may be called upon in the event of a disaster declaration.
+For example, AT Act Programs may develop Memoranda of Understanding with community partners and EM officials that outline the ways in which the AT Act Program may be called upon in the event of a disaster declaration.

-Everyone should practice regular preventive care including wearing masks, social distancing, and vaccination.
-The CDC’s website has many resources including guidance regarding symptoms, what to do if you feel sick, and preparation for an outbreak in your area: CDC Covid-19 Information and Covid-19 and People with Disabilities.
+Everyone should practice regular preventive care.
+The CDC’s website has many resources including guidance regarding symptoms, and what to do if you feel sick: CDC Covid-19 Information and How do I get a COVID-19 Vaccine?

-During spring and summer 2020, AT3/ATAP engaged state and territory AT Act programs about their response to the COVID-19 pandemic.
-This report, AT Act Programs COVID-19 Response Summer 2020 provides insights into how the AT programs have adapted to meet the new demands of the COVID environment and safely provide services to individuals with disabilities of all ages including older adults.
+During spring and summer 2020, AT3/ATAP engaged AT Act Programs about their response to the COVID-19 pandemic.
+This report, AT Act Programs COVID-19 Response Summer 2020 provided insights into how the AT Act Programs adapted to meet the demands of the COVID environment and safely provide services to individuals with disabilities of all ages including older adults.

 Health Insurance Coverage